-Frank Shines: AI-Powered Digital Transformation Grounded in People-Focused Lean Six Sigma; Author, Speaker, Military Veteran
+Frank Shines: Lean Six Sigma; Author, Speaker, Military Veteran

-Frank “Rio” Shines is a former IBM Principal and Air Force Officer.
+Frank Shines, also known as “Rio,” is a former IBM Principal and Air Force Officer.
 He has trained and competed with Olympic athletes, flown military jets and traveled the world as an award-winning business and technology consultant and executive with Ernst & Young and IBM.
 Frank has lived abroad in Europe, the Azores Islands and Rio de Janeiro, Brazil, from where he gets his nickname, “Rio.”

-Frank Shines is the former Director of Continuous Improvement and Analytics with Accredo, an Express Scripts company.
+Frank Shines, now with RTI Surgical, is the former Director of Continuous Improvement and Analytics with Accredo, an Express Scripts company.
 He is now working at the intersection of AI-Powered Digital Transformation, grounded in the proven principles of Lean Six Sigma Quality and Process Improvement.
 The ideas and opinions here reflect those of Frank Shines and are in no way affiliated with his current or former employers.

 With a background in Marketing Statistics, Sales and Operations functions for Hi Tech, Healthcare, Energy and Aero Space & Defense industries, Frank has worked at all levels of organizations from shop floor operations to the executive suite.